nikolailevshakov/scenario-examples-courses/Docker/update-app/step1/text.md

 Build docker image `app/v1` from `/root/Dockerfile`.

-Run the container `app` from the created image.
-Expose port 5000.
+Run the container named `app` from the created image.
+Expose port 3000.

-Curl localhost:3000.
+Make a request to localhost:3000.

 <br>